 Cyprus has signed almost 50 double tax treaties

-for the avoidance of double taxation, among which the Cyprus – UK double tax treaty
+for the avoidance of double taxation, among which the Cyprus – UK tax agreement

 is part of, as well.
 This double tax treaty was initially signed in 1974 and then amended in 1980.
 In this article, our company formation advisors in Cyprus